jawdat89/Snap7WPFApp/README.md

 # Snap7WPFApp

-Snap7App is a WPF application developed using the .NET Framework.
+Snap7App is a WPF application developed using the .NET Core.
 It provides a user interface for connecting to a Siemens PLC using the Sharp7 library.
 The application includes functionality for bit manipulation and managing PLC connections.

 ## Features